-- – Kitchens: Fully stocked with dishes, silverware, knives, cutting boards, utensils, pots and pans, can openers, bottle openers, potholders, and dish soap is provided.
+Kitchens: Fully stocked with dishes, silverware, knives, cutting boards, utensils, pots and pans, can openers, bottle openers, potholders, and dish soap is provided.
 Each kitchen has a stove, microwave, full sized refrigerator, coffee pot, and toaster.
 You may want to bring dish towels and/or paper towels.
-Please remember to bring coffee, coffee filters, cooking oils, seasonings, and charcoal for the grills.
+Please remember to bring coffee, standard coffee filters, cooking oils, seasonings, and charcoal for the grills.

 - – Bathrooms: Each cabin has one fully functioning bathroom with a sink, toilet, hot/cold water, and a bathtub.
-At this time the Lodge is the only facility with showers.
-Toilet paper is provided, please remember to bring toiletries and towels.
+At this time the Lodge and Cabin A are the only cabins with showers.
+Toilet paper is provided, please remember to bring all toiletries, washcloths, and towels .

 - – Parking: Lodge parking can accommodate 12 vehicles.
 Cabin parking can accommodate up to 3 vehicles each.
 There is room for 2 vehicles with trailers at each cabin.

 - – Patios: The Cabins and Lodge each feature a beautiful view and are private.
 The Rim Trail is easily accessed from the patios.
-The Cabins each have two chairs, 1 grill, and one large fire bowl.
+The Cabins have patio furniture, 1 grill, and one large fire bowl.
 The Lodge has a large picnic table, patio furnishings for 8, a large BBQ grill, and a large fire bowl.

 - – Firewood: A set amount of firewood is provided to heat each cabin and the lodge (seasonal).
 We promise to keep you as warm as possible.
 A small fire with the flu/door closed will burn hotter than when stuffed full and roaring with the flu/door open.
 Some of the wood stove fans will only kick on when the fire reaches optimal temperatures, please be patient, close the flus and open the dampers and they will kick on asap.
 We are happy to help if you need assistance 🙂 Firewood for the fire bowls is available from the Office/General Store, $8 for a large load.
 (Approximately 8 large pieces, about 4x’s what you would buy from a store.)
 Delivered to your cabin.

 "What is the Campground like?"